Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 Use this step to enter additional data such as the limit of line items to be output.

 - *Limit*
-   When you currently specify the header definition settings: Enter the maximum number of line items that you want to output per message.
+   Enter the maximum number of line items that you want to output per message.
+This value is only relevant if you want to specify the header definition settings.

 - [CANCEL]
    Click this button to finish the wizard without saving it.